dev-sudeep/CherryOS/README.md

 - For macOS: See the `/cherryos_mac` directory
 - For Windows: See the `/cherryos_win` directory

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 [Include license information here]